yannickspies/anthropic-computer-use-bash-and-files/README.md

 - `uv run main "update the llm_use_cases.md file to add a fourth use case for data analysis and insights."`
 - `uv run main "read the llm_use_cases.md file and update it to contain a mermaid diagram of the use cases."`
 - `uv run main "update llm_use_cases.md: simplify the mermaid chart and make it lr."`

-## Interesting notes
-- Anthropics text and bash tools are low key, very powerful.
-Engineers will miss this at first.
-- The text editor tool supports five commands (tools): `view, create, str_replace, insert, and undo_edit`.
-- The bash just has one tool `command`.
-- Upon consuming your prompt, it will generate and execute a series of these tools based on your prompt that you're code will run.
-- The real innovation here to me is two fold.
-  - First, this runs a SERIES ((`prompt chaining strikes again`)) of these tools based on your prompt.
-  - Second, the tools execute very well, are context aware and follow instructions very well.
-This is likely due to claude 3.5 sonnet new.

 ## Resources
 - https://docs.anthropic.com/en/docs/build-with-claude/computer-use